haotian-c/SoS_time_shift_DL/model_training/README.md

 This directory contains two scripts for model training:

-1. **Pretraining** using computationally inexpensive ray-tracing synthesized data to fully activate neural units.
+1. **Pretraining** using 1.2 million computationally inexpensive ray-tracing synthesized data to initialize the model with diverse input patterns.
 2. **Finetuning** using higher-fidelity full-wave simulation data to obtain the finalized model states.

 ## Dependencies and Structure